hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 ---

-Typically, the captive portal page should only be activated at the router's internal address, 192.168.1.1.
-However, in older routers, there was a bug that unexpectedly allowed access to the captive portal page at Dishy's internal address, 192.168.100.1.
+Normally, the `captive portal` page should only be active on the `router's internal address`, 192.168.1.1, but there was a bug in older routers that allowed the captive portal page to be unexpectedly accessible from `Dishy's internal address`, 192.168.100.1.

 - [http://192.168.1.1/setup](http://192.168.1.1/setup) → The captive portal page is displayed correctly.